 To complete the process accurately, honesty is needed from both sides.
 While it sounds like one of those “easier said than done” situations since you’re not able to force honesty from your client, showing professionalism, explaining the process from start to finish, asking the right questions and showing the client all the ways in which honest responses from them will help will be mutually beneficial.
 The client should be open with you about their security protocols, history of security breaches, disaster recovery systems and organization policies.
 Accurate data should also include information on the quantity of company’s data on their internal network.

 Listing all the domains the company has as well as their subdomains, certificates, port scanning and all hostnames pointing to IP blocks the company owns are of critical importance to getting the best picture of a company’s infrastructure.
 Sometimes it isn’t possible to obtain all that information by merely asking your clients, so you may need to dig deeper.
-By auditing internal infrastructure, examining networking and server systems you will one step ahead in accessing the attack surface.
+By auditing internal infrastructure, examining networking and server systems you will one step ahead in accessing sensitive data, so then you can work on your attack surface reduction strategy.
 Collecting that stuff that is even publicly available about a company, that most skip over just because it can appear too “obvious”, should not be skipped because those are the information that attackers are most likely to exploit first.

 Talk with the right people